project802/smartthings/unifi_nvr/README.md

 ## Known Compatibility
 NVR v3.1.5 running on Windows 8 with airCam Dome

+NVR v3.4.0 running on Ubuntu 16 with UVC G3 and UVC Dome

-NVR v3.5.2 running on a hardware NVR with UVC G3 Domes
+NVR v3.5.2 running on a hardware NVR with UVC G3 Dome

 ## Known Issues
 For a list of known issues, please see the [issues page](https://github.com/project802/smartthings/issues "GitHub issues page")